-This course delivers a thorough knowledge and understanding of the management and operational requirements necessary to trade successfully in international markets.
+Modern business trades across international boundries, so a thorough knowledge and understanding of the management and operational requirements to trade successfully in international markets is essential to success.

 You will get a comprehensive overview of how international companies operate and will develop a broad set of skills to enable your involvement in the whole business process from initial engagement with a new market right through to the delivery of a product or service.

-You will also develop the capability to identify business options and define business winning propositions, as well as learning to manage, lead change and improve operational and supply chain processes within international businesses.
+Throughout the year, you will learn to identify business opportunities, formulate strategic options, and define business winning propositions, as well as learning to manage, lead change and improve operational and supply chain processes within international businesses.

 This course is accredited by the Institute of Export and International Trade

 "The Institute of Export and International Trade is proud to be working with WMG, University of Warwick on this Master's degree.
 It is proving to be an exciting new development in moving towards a truly global marketplace”

 Lesley Batchelor OBE, Director General IOE International Trade.